 Synchronizing directory-linked groups does not add or delete users in

 BlackBerry UEM.
 To allow

 BlackBerry UEMto create user accounts when new company directory users are created, you must enable and configure onboarding.
-For more information, see "Enabling onboarding" in the Configuration content.
+For more information, see "Enabling onboarding" in the on-premises Configuration content or the cloud Configuration content.